michelfernandez/cove/site/content/english/expert-suisse.md

 - **You're ready to sign right away**
 {{% /fancy-list %}}

-A law firm may also elect to identify persons itself.
+A firm may also elect to identify persons itself.

 {{< intro-partner
   "swisscom.png"